 ABOUT & BIO

-In his work British artist Carl Hodges (signed as Carl Philip @Carl Philip Art) engages and nurtures the mechanics of art to express human and spiritual aspects of life.
-The use of bold colours, even straight from the tube, emblazon the canvas surface, standing out amongst the crowd and bringing a strong energy to any piece.
-Carl loves architecture, expressed through acrylics and unique pallet knives/brush work, sometimes focusing in particular Stoke-on-Trent's bottle kiln factory skylines.
-Over the years Carl has developed his techniques, for a bold, layered knife work producing stunning patterns of light and shadow.
+In his work British artist Carl Hodges (signed as Carl Philip or Carl Hodges @Carl Philip Art) engages and nurtures the mechanics of art to express his interests and challenges in visual art.
+The use of bold colours, even straight from the tube, emblazon the canvas surface, standing out amongst the crowd and bringing a strong energy to any room.
+Carl loves using acrylics and unique pallet knives/brush work, sometimes focusing in particular subjects like landscapes or (now) fishing boats or previously Stoke-on-Trent's bottle kiln factory skylines.
+Over the years Carl has developed his own techniques, for a bold, layered brush and knife work, producing stunning pieces.

-More recently and merging into a new realm of creative freedom, an explosion of colour and energy is forming into his new works - applying layering techniques, forced drying, fluid acrylics and palette knives.
+More recently and merging into a new realm of creative freedom, an explosion of colour and energy is forming into his new works - applying layering techniques, forced drying, fluid acrylics and palette knives available through wall art or exclusive Merchandise product ranges.

 "I recently completed a piece on Sir Stanley Matthews, as a large mural on the side of a bottle-kiln oven where there are pottery workers filling and stacking new pottery to be fired."